Rustoleum vs Krylon debate will never go away as they are leading brands in the protective coating industry.

 You can apply Rustoleum products over Krylon because enamels do not affect lacquer.

-However, when you use Krylon over Rustoleum, the Rustoleum coat will lift or wrinkle, so it’s best to avoid the combination.
+However, when you use Krylon over Rustoleum, the Rustoleum coat will lift or wrinkle, so avoiding the combination is best.